hannesdatta/course-odcm/content/docs/tutorials/software/anaconda.md

 ### Setup procedure

-Please follow this tutorial, which walks you through the installation procedure of Anaconda.
+Please follow this tutorial, which walks you through the installation procedure of Anaconda (click on the thumbnail below to open the video).

 [![Anaconda Install Tutorial](https://img.youtube.com/vi/hGZSAuDcmQc/0.jpg)](https://www.youtube.com/watch?v=hGZSAuDcmQc)